The 2026 edition! Doi Cherry Blossom Festival in Izu, Shizuoka: The Earliest Blooming Cherry Blossom in Japan!

 • Sightseeing

-Doi Cherry Blossoms and Manpukuji Temple
+Dohi Cherry Blossom Festival and Manpukuji Temple

 Doi Onsen is located in Izu City, which is blessed with abundant nature and a tranquil landscape.
 The "Doi Cherry Blossoms" in Doi Onsen are said to be the earliest blooming cherry trees in Japan, and are rare in that they are at their best during the extremely cold season.
+Toi Onsen holds the "Doi Cherry Blossom Festival" when the "Doi Cherry Blossoms" are at their best.
+This year's festival will be held from January 17 (Sat) to February 11 (Wed), 2026!

-Doi cherry blossoms begin to open in mid-December, bloom in early January, and continue to bloom until mid-February.
+The "Doi Cherry Blossoms" bloom in late December, are at their best in late January, and continue to bloom until mid-February.
 It is characterized by its large petals and long stems, with 6 to 7 flowers per branch.
 There are two types of color: red (deep pink) and white (white with light reddish tints).
 When the cherry trees are in full bloom, the entire tree is colored a gorgeous pink, reminding us that spring is just around the corner.
+About 500 cherry trees are planted in the Doi Hot Spring Resort area.
+In the Doi area, cherry trees can be seen at Maruyama Sports Park, Koibito Misaki, Manpukuji Temple, Doi Kinzan, Okubo Satoyama, Matsubara Park, along Wangan Road, and Minami Elementary School Memorial Square.

-Limited edition red seals are designed as paper cutouts
+Limited-edition red seals are designed as paper cutouts!

-Doi Cherry Blossom Festival" flyer for 2024
+Doi Cherry Blossom Festival" flyer for 2026

-Doi Cherry Blossom Tour" on a bonnet bus
+Enjoy the "Doi Cherry Blossom Tour" on a retro bonnet bus!

-The bonnet bus "Odoriko-go" offers a round-trip tour of Doi cherry blossom viewing spots.
-The bonnet bus "Odoriko-go" once dominated the world as "Izu no Odoriko-go," a route bus that crossed the Amagi Pass.
-1964 model, made in Japan, with manual doors and wooden floors, is a retro Showa-style bus!
+During the "Doi Cherry Blossom Festival," a tour of Doi cherry blossom viewing spots on the bonnet bus "Odoriko-go" will also be offered.
+The bonnet bus "Odoriko-go" once dominated the world as "Izu no Odoriko-go," a route bus that crossed the Amagi Pass, and is a 1964 model made in Japan with manual doors and wooden floors, retro in the Showa era!
 On the day of the tour, a guide dressed in a dancer's costume will be on board.
-During non-touring hours, visitors can take commemorative photos and test ride the car in the parking lot.
+During the non-touring hours, visitors can take commemorative photos and test drive the car in the parking lot.

 Departure time: ①11:00 departure ②13:00 departure (twice a day)